jfreboud/jfreboud.github.io/_posts/2021-11-17-weights-balancing.markdown

 (see the [weights article]({% post_url 2021-08-19-weights %})) to compensate.
 From there, the **learning flow** just helps cascading the impact on the different intermediate levels.

-In the next article we will go further in our analysis and consider our simple $ model $ as a whole function
+In the next article we will go further in our analysis and consider the global function of our simple $ model $
 operating on the **data input**.

 <br>